University of Cumbria

 The University of Cumbria is a public university in Cumbria, with its headquarters in Carlisle and other major campuses in Lancaster, Ambleside, and London.
 It has roots extending back to the Society for the Encouragement of Fine Arts, established in 1822, and the teacher training college established by Charlotte Mason in the 1890s.
 It opened its doors in 2007 as a university.

 History

 The University of Cumbria was formed from the merger of St Martin's College, Lancaster, the Cumbria Institute of the Arts (formerly Cumbria College of Art & Design), and the Cumbrian campuses of the University of Central Lancashire on 1 August 2007, which ran degree programmes accredited by Lancaster University and the University of Central Lancashire.
 To facilitate the change, St Martin's College applied for independent degree-awarding powers in March 2005, and was successful in July 2006, after nine months of scrutiny by the Quality Assurance Agency.
 Official university status, albeit without a royal charter, was granted by the Privy Council in January 2007.
 Authority to award research degrees was subsequently granted by the Privy Council in 2019.

+The Pears Cumbria School of Medicine is a cooperative initiative with Imperial College London, supported by the Pears Foundation.
+It will take its first intake of medical students in 2025, and aims to train doctors for Cumbria.
+Students will study in Carlisle and be awarded their medical degrees by Imperial College.